 Commonly mistaken for a blend of spices, allspice is actually a single plant that combines the characteristic flavor and aroma of black peppers, clove, cinnamon, and nutmeg, and it is commonly used as a condiment.
 However, beyond its culinary properties, the leaves and fruits of this aromatic herb also offer medicinal benefits that have been limited only to traditional practices for centuries but have recently caught scientific interest.

-Studies suggests that allspice can be useful for:
+Studies suggests that allspice properties can be useful for:

 Reducing inflammation.
 The anti-inflammatory and antioxidant actions of allspice can help improve arthritis, rheumatism, and other inflammatory problems.